 Hi there!
 I’m Felix Arntz, a software engineer and open-source contributor focusing on the open web.
-I’ve been building things for the web for more than a decade, and I’m particularly passionate about the WordPress project, and making WordPress sites fast.
+I’ve been building things for the web for over 15 years, and I’m particularly passionate about AI and UX.

 A little history